Datasciensyash/war_survey_data/README.md

-# war_survey_data
+# Political survey of Russians about the war with Ukraine

-Social survey data on important topics about the war in Ukraine
+This repository contains data from the Russian socio-political survey on the war with Ukraine.